Erasmus agreement

 Courses at the Faculty of Humanities are mainly taught in Dutch or English.

 Students are expected to have sufficient knowledge of the language in which the course is taught.
-Please view the Language requirements of the Graduate School of Humanities for more information.
+Please view the entry requirements on Application and Admission for more information.

 A variety of courses